AllenNeuralDynamics/aind-data-transfer-service/docs/source/UserGuide.rst

    -  metadata_dir: If metadata files are pre-compiled and saved to a directory, you can add the Posix style path to the directory under this column
-   -  derivatives_dir: If a derivatives is available for upload, can be specified as a Posix style path to the directory under this column
+   -  derivatives_dir: If a derivatives folder is available for upload, can be specified as a Posix style path to the directory under this column
    -  s3_bucket: As default, data will be uploaded to a default bucket in S3 managed by AIND.
 Please reach out to the Scientific